 Definition 4299: "A mixture of straw or other natural fibres and clay slip tamped to form an insulated wall between or around structural members and around wall openings.
 Also known as Straw-Clay, Clay Straw, Clay-Fibre, Straw Light Clay (SLC), Light Straw Clay, or Chip and Slip.
 Other natural fibres such as wood shavings or reeds may be incorporated or substituted.
 Low density mineral aggregates such as pumice or vermiculite may also be included".

-LEM has a good mix of thermal insulation, thermal mass and sound insulation.
+LEM has a good mix of thermal insulation, some thermal mass and some sound insulation.
 The relatively high mass and good insulation levels evens out temperature variations ensuring the interior is comfortable in summer and winter.

 Clay has been used as binder for a wide range of natural fibres, often straw if it is available in varying ratios to make building materials throughout civilisation.
 LEM is a lower density mix that evolved from traditional European ‘half timbered’ construction about 100 years ago.